 The first time you access the Axis product, the Overview page will prompt you to configure the hardware, to set date and time, and to configure the network settings.
-For more information about configuring the system, see Configuration - step by step on page 9.
+For more information about configuring the system, see .

 To return to the Overview page from the product's other webpages, click Overview in the menu bar.